Zeeman effect : EXP500030 or EXP500031

 NORMAL EFFECT

-To observe the Normal effect, we use the mercury lamp with a green filter to select the spectrum and observe only the 546 nm line of mercury leaving the Zeeman box containing the coils and the spectral source.
+To observe the Normal effect, we use the Cadmium lamp with a red filter to select the spectrum and observe only the red line of Cadmium leaving the Zeeman box containing the coils and the spectral source.
 We thus observe our source outside the magnetic field axis, perpendicular to it.
 We place first a diaphragm, then a condenser.
-We then place, behind them, the Fabry-Pérot etalon, previously adjusted, and finally our green filter just before placing our CCD sensor.
+We then place, behind them, the Fabry-Pérot etalon, previously adjusted, and finally our red filter just before placing our CCD sensor.
 For this exercise, we will not use the sensor lens but a camera lens, to ensure better image quality.
 We then plug in the power supply and increase slowly the current until we observe the rings that are divided into three.
 To observe the abnormal effect, we position ourselves in the magnetic field axis without using the diaphragm.

 FABRY-PEROT STUDY - FINENESS